 A kiss of cool is in the Illinois air which makes some people jump into pumpkin mode, but me???
 I'm already yearning for apple season and our first trip to the apple orchard!

 Whether you're picking apples at orchard or grabbing one from the bin at the grocery store, you'll want to add this recipe to your autumn baking list!
-It's joining the lineup up gluten-free apple crisp, apple pie baked oatmeal and more!
+It's joining the lineup up low sugar apple crisp, apple pie baked oatmeal and spiced apple muffins!